zonneplan/KiBot/docs/source/configuration/sup_filters.rst

          Note that the computation for bottom rotations is wrong, forcing the user to uses arbitrary rotations.
          The correct computation is `(180 - component rot) + angle` but the plugin does `180 - (component rot + angle)`.
          This option forces the wrong computation for compatibility.
+         This option also controls the way offset signs are interpreted.
+When enabled the offsets matches this plugin, when disabled matches the interpretation used by the matthewlai/JLCKicadTools plugin.
       -  ``comment`` :index:`: <pair: filter - rot_footprint; comment>` [string=''] A comment for documentation purposes.
       -  ``extend`` :index:`: <pair: filter - rot_footprint; extend>` [boolean=true] Extends the internal list of rotations with the one provided.
          Otherwise just use the provided list.